What is Web Decay and how Can it and Broken Links Hurt Your site?

 A search engine wants to provide useful, and timely information with the results that they return to searchers.
 One of the struggles that they have with this is that the web is growing rapidly, so they have to try to keep up with new pages.
 But, just as importantly, recent studies show that many web pages don’t last long, and the web exhibits rapid decay as well.

-Is it important to for page creators to keep links up to date?
+Is it important for page creators to keep links up to date and avoid web decay?

-From the aspect of providing a usable site, friendly to visitors, it certainly is, but dead links may also harm rankings.
-This patent application points to a number of ways for search engines to identify and use the concept of link decay to reduce the rankings of pages that exhibit significant link decay.
+From the aspect of providing a usable site, friendly to visitors, it certainly is, but broken links may also harm rankings.
+This patent application points to many ways for search engines to identify and use the concept of link decay to reduce the rankings of pages that exhibit significant link decay.

 Regardless of whether or not the processes described in this patent are in use, it’s not a bad idea to give people a few clues that show that the pages of a site are being actively maintained and updated.
 Here are some ideas not listed in the patent filing for doing that: